Faculty, Part-Time Lecturer, and Instructor Resources

 When possible, the Bloustein School will also post campus status information via the following sources:

-If you must to miss a class due to a professional reason (speaking engagement, etc.), please contact Associate Dean Michael Greenberg prior to the semester in which the absence will occur in order to get approval for your absence and for the school to make alternative arrangements for class coverage.
+If you must miss a class due to a professional reason (speaking engagement, etc.), please contact the Dean of Students prior to the semester in which the absence will occur in order to get approval for your absence and for the school to make alternative arrangements for class coverage.

 A packet containing your appointment letter and any paperwork required to put you on payroll will be provided to you each semester.
-For individuals new to the Bloustein payroll, proof of identity will need to be provided and specific instruction will be given to do so.
+All new hires must consent to a background check and the background check must be completed prior to being hired and starting work.
+For individuals new to the Bloustein payroll, proof of identity will need to be provided and specific instructions will be given to do so.
 Please be sure to complete the forms and return them to the Business & Administrative Services office promptly

 The Bloustein School requires a copy of your curriculum vitae or resume.
-Please submit a copy to Claire Padovano
+Please submit a copy to Lynn Astorga, Director of PTL Faculty.

 All office space is assigned by the dean’s office.
 PTLs will be provided shared office space in room 551 and access to a copier located in room 564.
 You are allowed a maximum of 1,500 copies per semester.
-Please contact Claire Padovano to set up an account.
+Please contact Lynn Astorga, Director of PTL Faculty to set up an account.
 Faculty and PTL mailboxes are located in room 564.

 Payroll for academic year part-time faculty runs